Heyzeus94/Heyzeus94/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on various web development projects.
+- 🔭 I’m currently attending UT Arlington, pursuing a BBA in Information Systems.
-- 🌱 I’m currently learning more about cloud computing and DevOps.
+- 🌱 I’m currently learning more about cloud computing and InfoSec.
 - 👯 I’m looking to collaborate on exciting open-source projects.
-- 💬 Ask me about web development, JavaScript, or any tech-related topics!
+- 💬 Ask me about web development, JavaScript, SQL,Python, or any tech-related topics!
-- 📫 How to reach me: [Email](mailto:heyzeus94@example.com)
+- 📫 How to reach me: [Email](jesusgtz212@gmail.com)
-- ⚡ Fun fact: I love ancient mythology and often draw inspiration from it in my projects.
+- ⚡ Fun fact: I love cars, airplanes, and anything intricate that moves!

 ## 🛠️ Technologies & Tools